 Not every shot will come off, but remember it’s better to have a few that did than none shot at all.

-And one more thing.
-I know you might not even do street photography.
+It’s worth saying this too… that I realise you might not even do street photography.
 If not, think how you can apply this post to whatever it is you do shoot.

 If you enjoyed that post on using the light first, why not take a look at these others to stay inspired or learn more about the Kodak Colorplus 200 film I used here:

-And if you think others will enjoy this post too, help them find it by sharing or pinning. 😀
+And if you think others will enjoy this post too, why not help them find it by giving it a share? 😀